 During the sensorimotor stage of development, it is essential to stimulate your baby’s five senses.
 You can do so by:

-- Providing them with toys that have different textures to improve their tactile sense
+- Providing them with appropriate sensorimotor stage toys that have different textures to improve their tactile sense

 - Giving them toys that make different types of sounds